nhsqr/hnap-dsp-w215/README.md

 	--getstate		- Returns the state of the device ON or OFF --getpower		- Returns the current power consumption --setstate on|off	- Turns the device ON or OFF

+Remark:	Do not forget to edit the first two lines of the script and enter the IP address and PIN number of the device inside the double quotes